UiPath/Orchestrator-CredentialStorePlugins/README.md

  2) Secure Store Instance level configuration.
 Each secure store instance can specify a configuration relevant only for the current instance.
 The configuration is in JSON format with fields defined by `IEnumerable<ConfigurationEntry> GetConfiguration();` which will be used to dynamically create new Secure Store UI, for example, this is [the configuration](https://github.com/UiPath/Orchestrator-CredentialStorePlugins/blob/master/src/SecureStore.AzureKeyVault/AzureKeyVaultSecureStore.cs#L200) for the UI generated for a new instance of AzureKeyVault Secure Store.
  ![Azure Key Vault Config](/docs/img/SecureStoreConfig.PNG) When a new Secure Store is defined, the configuration will be further validated by calling `Task ValidateContextAsync(string context)`.
 In the case of AzureKeyVault Secure Store, the validation will check if the basic operations for Create/Read/Update/Delete are supported.

+The parameter `context` from all methods on the interface is a json-serialized representation of this configuration.

   ### Assets Credentials